-In the days that followed, news of the tragedy that reached the rest of the country was inaccurate.
-On March 1 there were reports of "30 feared dead."
+In the days that followed, news reports of the tragedy that reached the rest of the country were largely inaccurate.
+On March 1 there were reports of 30 feared dead.
 On March 2 there were "15 bodies ... recovered ... [and] 69 persons missing.
 One hundred and fifty men, mostly volunteers, are working to uncover the dead."
 On March 3 a headline stated, "VICTIMS NOW REACH 118."

 The injured were sent to Wenatchee.
 The bodies of the dead were transported on toboggans down the west side of the Cascades to trains that carried them to Everett and Seattle.
 Ninety-six people died in the avalanche, including 35 passengers, 58 railroad employees sleeping on the trains, and three railroad employees sleeping in cabins enveloped by the avalanche.

 The immediate cause of the avalanche was the rain and thunder.
 But, conditions had been set by the clear cutting of timber and by forest fires caused by steam locomotive sparks, which opened up the slopes above the tracks and created an ideal environment for slides to occur.

 It took the Great Northern three weeks to repair the tracks before trains started running again over Stevens Pass.
 Because the name Wellington became associated with the disaster, the little town was renamed Tye.
 By 1913, to protect the trains from snow slides, the Great Northern had constructed snow-sheds over the nine miles of tracks between Scenic and Tye.